Workshop Program

 The talk is based on a joint work with E. Vardanyan and V. Arsenyan.

-XX:YYzm Random Fields on Dynamic Metric Graphs
+Random Fields on Dynamic Metric Graphs

 Emilio Porcu (Khalifa University)